Breast Lift Surgery

 Learn everything about your treatment

 You should aim to be at your target weight prior to surgery.
-This is because major weight changes can affect the results of your breast uplift.
-You should also aim to complete your family before having your breast uplift.
-This is because pregnancy and breastfeeding can also have an affect on the results.
+This is because major weight changes can affect the results of your breast lift.

 Who are BAAPS and BAPRAS?

-Where in the UK does Medbelle provide Breast uplifts?
+Where in the UK does Medbelle provide breast lift surgery?

-Who is an ideal candidate for a breast uplift?
+Who is an ideal candidate for breast lift surgery?

 - Over 18 years old